pbstark/rla_demo/instructions.md

     - each card should have a vote for at most one candidate
     - if a card does not show a vote for any candidate, it is an _undervote_: it does not count as a vote for any candidate
     - if a card has a mark for more than one candidate, it is an _overvote_: it does not count as a vote for any candidate
-+ reported results: the number of valid votes each candidate was reported to have received.
++ reported results: the number of valid votes each candidate received, according to the voting system
 + ballot manifest
-    - explains how the ballot cards are stored:
+    - explains how the ballot cards are stored
     - for each precinct, lists the number of ballot cards and the serial number range of those cards
+    - in a real audit, the manifest should be based on physical inventories and ballot accounting, *not* on voting system reports
 + two 10-sided dice of different colors
-+ audit log and worksheet (below)
++ audit worksheet and log
 + a pen

 ## Instructions